marlin-codes/marlin-codes/README.md

 ### Hi there 👋

 I am currently a Postdoctoral researcher at Yale University, working with Prof. Rex Ying.
-Prior to that, I obtained my Ph.D. from The Chinese University of Hong Kong, supervised by Prof. Irwin King.
+Before that, I obtained my Ph.D. from The Chinese University of Hong Kong, supervised by Prof. Irwin King.

 My research interests are mainly in the fields of machine learning and data mining.
-Recently, I concentrated on several key areas including
+Recently, I concentrated on several key areas, including
 - Hyperbolic Geometry
 - Representation Learning
 - Recommender Systems